 This course deals with the training of the speaking voice as it is explored through breath control and execution, integration of facial and body posture, and the synergism of consonant and vowel action into a resonating voice.
 In mastering the basic applications in this course, one may engage in vital vocal communication and expression of one's personal culture.
 (Formerly SE1311).

 CM 1341.
-Fundamentals of Oral Communication.
+Introduction to Human Communication.
 3 Semester Hours.

 CM 2333.
 Business and Professional Communication.
 3 Semester Hours.

 A practical investigation of the principles of speech communication in the business and professional environment.
 Includes training in interpersonal communication, public speaking, group and organizational communication, creativity and problem solving, parliamentary procedure and interviewing.
 Special emphasis on leadership skills.
 Includes classroom exercises.
-(Formerly SE2333) Recommended prerequisite: SE/CM 1341.
+Recommended prerequisite: CM 1341.
+Fall, Spring.

 CM 3161.
 Forensics Participation.
 3 Semester Hours.